 Assets for the manufacturing floor that cost millions, if not billions, of dollars, are not replaced overnight to make way for new ones.
 In fact, notes Narasimhamurti, smart factories need to be created with existing assets, with existing infrastructure, with existing investments that companies have made.
 “That is common around the world, and it is something that we have seen across many industries.”

 The first thing companies need to think about?
 Connectivity, the heart and soul of a smart factory.
 “The diversity [in age] and purpose of the assets—companies have to consider how they are going to pull data from them,” says Sniderman.
 Before long, access methods will be a concern, then security will be top of mind.
-But in the end, with thoughtful design, structure, and decisions, “it can all be brought together, analyzed and used.”
+But in the end, with thoughtful design, structure, and decisions, “it can all be brought together, analysed and used.”

 It wasn’t so long ago that, before making a significant investment in a smart factory, companies would do a proof of concept to be sure it would add value to the business.
 Now, companies are creating solutions at scale, moving away from proof of concepts.
 “Because they believe in the concept,” says Narasimhamurti.
-“Companies have quickly realized that proof of concepts or pilots may show some value, but the real challenges and the value creation opportunities lie when you get to solutions at scale.”
+“Companies have quickly realised that proof of concepts or pilots may show some value, but the real challenges and the value creation opportunities lie when you get to solutions at scale.”

 As Sniderman sees it, there is such a thing as starting too small—a POC that was so specific, so tailored, designed so discreetly that it can’t be scaled.
 “Starting with scaling actually helps you address a lot of those challenges and make sure that the solution that you are producing or creating is actually going to be more broadly useful and applicable.”